The Demons That Are Really Just You

 There are all kinds of wallows in this world, but never the same wallow twice.
 There’s WIP, WIE, WIR, et cetera. (a.ka. wallowing in pain, in embarrassment, in regret), but the point here is that it doesn’t matter.
 Pain, embarrassment, regret, and whatever else you’re wallowing about will never be worth the wallow.
 It does nothing but paralyze you.

 How to fight it: There’s truth in the saying “Let go, let God” whoever your “God” is.
 Or let go and let flow.
 Whichever works for you.
-But what I’m trying to say is that I think you should have one, that source of almighty, spiritual being that you can turn your worries to, when you know you’ve already done your best but things still didn’t go your way.
-So stop the self-hate and swallow the wallow.
+What I’m trying to say here is that I think you should have one, that source of almighty, bigger-than-thou, spiritual being that you can turn your worries to, when you know you’ve already done your best but things still didn’t go your way.
+So stop the self-hate and don't swallow the wallow.
+Spit. it. out.

 THE CAN’T LET GO OF THE PAST DEMON